ARINC Decoder. V4.6

 If you want to see something else, make another selection in the bottom right and press the button

-Until it is not modified, the primary research is kept in memory.
+Until it is not modified, the primary research is kept in memory and has not to be redone.

 Basic Selection: Airports: